Use Cases/DevOps Agents

 policies:

-# Block access to system directories
+# Block access to system and credential directories

 - name: "Protect system paths"